 6. Accommodation and Travel Details

-EC advises that all students should ensure they have appropriate insurance to cover them in the case of accident or medical need.
+All students must ensure that they have appropriate insurance to cover them in the case of accident or medical need.

-New Zealand legislation, as required under the Education (Pastoral Care of International Students) Code of Practice 2016, found on their website www.legislation.govt.nz/regulation/public/2016/0057/latest/DLM6748147. html makes medical and travel insurance compulsory for all international students.
+In New Zealand, under the Education (Pastoral Care of International Students) Code of Practice 2016 (NZ Code), medical and travel insurance (which also covers costs associated with repatriation, expatriation, and funeral expense) is compulsory for all international students.
+That insurance cover must include the student’s travel to and from their country of origin or citizenship before their course begins and after it ends (which may be outside of the enrolment period).
 Most international students are not entitled to publicly funded health services while in New Zealand.
 If a student receives medical treatment during a visit, they will be liable for the full costs of that treatment.
-Full details on entitlements to publicly funded health services are available through the Ministry of Health, and can be viewed on their website at www.moh.govt.nz.
+Full details on entitlements to publicly funded health services are available through the New Zealand Ministry of Health and can be viewed on their website at www.moh.govt.nz.